 Boundary conditions for updating the bed surface elevation are only required at the watershed outlet.
-Two options can be specified, zero-gradient (default option) and fixed-value condition.
-When other type of boundary condition is required, for example an elevation that changes in time following a given curve, it can be specified by setting individual nodes or links of the grid using Landlab boundary condition handling.
+Two options can be specified, zero-gradient, thedefault option, and a fixed-value condition.
+When other type of boundary conditions are required, like an elevation that changes in time following a given curve, it can be specified by setting individual nodes or links of the grid using Landlab boundary condition handling.
 Fixed-value conditions can be applied not only to the boundaries but also to internal nodes, so they can remain unaltered throughout the whole simulation.
 This optional capability is accessed by editing the field 'bed_surface__fixedElevation'.